patKilcullen/Balderdash/NOTES.md

 LAST UPDATE:

+added addPoint route to include raw sql but the info doesnt appear on the scoreCard after the points are updated////  probably has to do what what is sent...
+HOWEVER, its currenlty more confusing than sequelize, though there may be a way to use the OUTPUT in sql to make it word, as in the commented out routed in scores.js in api

 added pgdb and newWords routes to add hardcoded word and def to database.... uses thunks from scoreSlice for now and automatically hits them when singlePage useEffect loads

 added cards to all games and an search game component that searhed by string for game name and links to that game.  removed fetchSingleGame extra reducer beacause wasnt used??? and if it the searched/found game was added to stat in store it woulnt load when clicking on the link, the game was null